usamoi/VectorChord/README.md

 SET jit = off;

 -- Allocate at least 25% of total memory to `shared_buffers`.
 -- For disk-heavy workloads, you can increase this to up to 90% of total memory.
+You may also want to disable swap with network storage to avoid io hang.
 -- Note: A restart is required for this setting to take effect.
 ALTER SYSTEM SET shared_buffers = '8GB';

--- vchordrq relies on a projection matrix to optimize performance.
--- Add your vector dimensions to the `prewarm_dim` list to reduce latency for the first query in each new connection.
--- If this is not configured, the first query will have higher latency as the matrix is generated on demand.
--- Default value: '64,128,256,384,512,768,1024,1536'
--- Note: This setting requires a database restart to take effect.
-ALTER SYSTEM SET vchordrq.prewarm_dim = '64,128,256,384,512,768,1024,1536';
 ```

 <!-- ### Indexing